photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 A blind guy walks into a store and starts swinging his seeing eye dog around his head.
 An employee comes over and nervously asks if he can help.
-The blind guy replies, No thanks.
-I’m just looking around.
+The blind guy replies, “No thanks.
+I’m just looking around.”

 Drinks with Dogs {#drinks-with-dogs .unnumbered}
 ----------------

 Two men meet in a park while walking their dogs and start chatting.
-They hit it off, and after a bit, one says to the other, Let’s going grab a drink in that bar!
+They hit it off, and after a bit, one says to the other, “Let’s going grab a drink in that bar!”

-The other says, I’d love to, but I hate leaving my dog outside.
+The other says, “I’d love to, but I hate leaving my dog outside.”

-The first man replies, Just follow my lead!
+The first man replies, “Just follow my lead!”

 He puts on a pair of dark sunglasses, and walks into the bar with his dog.
-The bartender immediately stops him and says, I’m sorry sir, but we don’t allow dogs in this bar.
-The man replies, This is my seeing eye dog.
-I need him with me.
+The bartender immediately stops him and says, “I’m sorry sir, but we don’t allow dogs in this bar.”
+The man replies, “This is my seeing eye dog.
+I need him with me.”
 The bartender lets him have a seat.

 The second man decides to try this great strategy.
 He follows suit with his own sunglasses.
 The bartender stops him.
 The second man uses the same seeing eye dog line, but the bartender doesn’t buy it.

-Sir, chihuahuas are not seeing eye dogs!
+“Sir, chihuahuas are not seeing eye dogs!”

-To which the second man is incredulous, WHAT?!
-THEY GAVE ME A CHIHUAHUA?!
+To which the second man is incredulous, “WHAT?!
+THEY GAVE ME A CHIHUAHUA?!”

 The Law and Law Breakers {#the-law-and-law-breakers .unnumbered}
 ========================